 - 3 cup roasted chicken roughly chopped

-- 1 oz frozen mixed vegetable steamed and drained
+- 1 10 oz package frozen mixed vegetable steamed and drained

-- 1 Tbsp chopped fresh tarragon or 1 tsp dried
+- 1 tablespoon chopped fresh tarragon (or 1 teaspoon dried)

 - 2 cup self-rising flour

-- Melted butter or cream to bush the tops
+- 1 tablespoon melted butter to brush the tops

 - Preheat the oven to 375°F. On the stovetop in a 10-inch cast iron skillet or oven safe skillet, melt the butter.
 Add the green onion and minced garlic and cook over medium-high for 1-2 minutes until softened.

-- Whisk in the chicken broth and half & half.
+- Whisk in the chicken broth and half and half.
 Simmer until thickened around 3-5 minutes.

 - Add the chopped chicken, steamed mixed vegetables and chopped tarragon.
 Stir until evenly combined.

-- Use a 2 oz ice cream scoop to form the biscuit topping.
+- Use a 2 ounce ice cream scoop to form the biscuit topping.
 Space evenly on top.
 Brush the tops with additional cream or melted butter.

 - Bake for 25 minutes or until bubbly and the biscuits are cooked through.
 Broil if needed to brown the tops further at the end of baking.